autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Dampening modelling will skip intervals where there are a low number of matching past intervals.
 A low number of matches are generally seen at the beginning and end of each day, and these are ignored by default.

-Do not set this value lower than the minimum matching generation, or higher than the number of past days considered for automated dampening.
+This value must be greater than or equal to the minimum matching generation, or higher than the number of past days considered for automated dampening.

 **Key: "automated_dampening_model_days"**